-2. The student is progressing satisfactorily for their level of training:

-If NO, please summarize areas needing improvement below:

-3. Overall comments on student performance

-Strengths: Areas of Improvement:

-4. Professionalism expectations are listed below.
-Please check only areas of student DIFFICULTY:

-On time for all activities of the rotation Present/Prepared for all activities of rotation Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, Accepting of feedback and made necessary changes proactive) because of the feedback Engaged in learning Honest and trustworthy A good patient advocate Work ethic
+Studen t Name: Evaluator Name: Evalua tor Signature: Date of review with Student: 1.
+This assessment is based on: My own observations and interactions we Feedback received from other faculty and 2.
+The student is progressing satisfactorily for YES NO If NO, please summarize areas needing in 3.
+Overall comments on student performance Strengths: Areas of Improvement: 4.
+Professionalism expectations are listed belo ow.
+Please check only areas of student DIFFICULTY : On time for all activities of the rotation Present/Prepared for all activities of rotation Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, proactive) Accepting of feedback and made necessary changes because of the feedback Engaged in learning Honest and trustworthy

+Work ethic